prioritizr/prioritizr/cran-comments.md

 ## CRAN check notes

-* checking installed package size ...
-NOTE installed size is 35.7Mb sub-directories of 1Mb or more: doc    1.9Mb libs  31.5Mb

-    **The package makes extensive use of C++ code to reduce run time.**
+* checking CRAN incoming feasibility ...
+NOTE

-* Suggests or Enhances not in mainstream repositories: NOTE gurobi, rcbc
+  Suggests or Enhances not in mainstream repositories:
+    gurobi, rcbc

+  **The _gurobi_ and _rcbc_ R packages provide interfaces to optimization software.
+Although they are not available on CRAN, we provide instructions for installing these R packages in the package documentation (see `?add_gurobi_solver`, `?add_cbc_solver`).
+Comprehensive instructions for installing the _gurobi_ R package are also provided in the Gurobi Installation Guide vignette (see `vignette('gurobi_installation', package = "prioritizr")`).
+The DESCRIPTION file also provides information on installing these R packages.**

+* checking package dependencies ...
+NOTE
+  Packages suggested but not available for checking: 'gurobi', 'rcbc'

   **The _gurobi_ and _rcbc_ R packages provide interfaces to optimization software.
 Although they are not available on CRAN, we provide instructions for installing these R packages in the package documentation (see `?add_gurobi_solver`, `?add_cbc_solver`).
 Comprehensive instructions for installing the _gurobi_ R package are also provided in the Gurobi Installation Guide vignette (see `vignette('gurobi_installation', package = "prioritizr")`).
 The DESCRIPTION file also provides information on installing these R packages.**

 ## Notes from CRAN maintainers

 * Thanks, please omit the redundant "in R".